x

 The Retriever Towing manager, Richard Pinkerton, was separately charged and convicted of fourth-degree assault for the 2020 incident at the company's tow lot.

 SALEM, Ore. — Salem-based Retriever Towing has been hit with a $1.185 million verdict in a lawsuit brought by a veteran who was assaulted by an employee when he went to the company's tow yard to recover his car.
-A Multnomah County jury sided with plaintiff Curtis Bunch following a six-day trial, according to a news release from his attorneys.
+A Multnomah County jury sided with plaintiff Curtis Bunch following a six-day trial, according to his attorneys.

 The lawsuit claims that Bunch's SUV was wrongfully towed on July 3, 2020, and he went to the company's facility in person three days later to recover it.
-He parked his pickup truck in an accessible parking space, which he was allowed to do because he had a disabled veteran license plate and a disability parking placard, according to the complaint.
+His lawyers said he made multiple attempts over the July 4 weekend to get ahold of Retriever Towing, but never made contact.
+He parked his pickup truck in an accessible parking space at the Salem tow yard, which he was legally allowed to do, according to his attorneys.

 The company's manager of operations, Richard Pinkerton, confronted Bunch about the use of the space, according to the lawsuit.
 The news release from Bunch's attorneys included two videos of what happened next; one recorded by a security camera and another by what appears to be a body camera that Pinkerton was wearing.